billsix/cprogrammingbook/doc/04-Functions.rst

 decent cross-reference listing would communicate that anyway, so the argument is a bit hard to maintain.

-Chapter 8 is the place to find out more.
+:ref:`specialized` is the place to find out more.
 There's a set of guidelines for how to get the results that are most often wanted from multi-file construction, and a good deal more detail on what happens when you mix extern, static